Want to Change the Type of Entity You Use?

 If you would like to continue the business entity, you can just transfer the business to Nevada.
 This process is called “Domestication.”
 You are domesticating the business from the old “foreign” state to Nevada.
 Similar to conversion explained above, you will want to authorize the move with the proper company resolutions.
 Then you will file Articles of Domestication with the Secretary of State along with the proper constituent documents, ie. Articles of Organization or Articles of Incorporation, as the case may be.

-If you have questions about moving your company to Nevada or converting it from one type of entity to another, give us a call to set up a free initial consultation.
+If you have questions about moving your company to Nevada or converting it from one type of entity to another, give us a call to set up a consultation.